percona/pmm/CONTRIBUTING.md

 # Welcome to Percona Monitoring and Management (PMM)!

 We're glad that you would like to become a Percona community member and participate in keeping open source open.
 [Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is a open source database monitoring solution.
 It allows you to monitor your databases, different services (HAProxy, ProxySQL and etc) as well as Nodes, Kubernetes clusters and containers.
+Please check our [Documentation](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html) for the actual architecture.

 ## Table of contents
 1. [Project repos structure](#Project-repos-structure)